ganong/manager-readme/README.md

 ### 1 on 1's

 1 on 1 time is your time.
 We can use it however you'd like.
 If you don't have anything, I'll have some questions or meaty conversation starters to get us going.
-Spending some of the time talking about non-work topics is great to as it helps to build the relationship.
+Spending some of the time talking about non-work topics is great too as it helps to build the relationship.

 Generally speaking, I like for us to meet weekly at first, then every other week as we get going (assuming I'm pretty well plugged in with the team).
 I'm flexible on this.